Moduli spaces of $G_{2}$ and $Spin(7)-$instantons on product manifolds: Appendix

-\begin{Def} Let $||\cdot||_{C^{k}[Y, E]}$ denote the $C^{k}-$norms of a section to the bundle $EndE\rightarrow Y$ (defined as the weighted sum of the $C^{k}-$norms of the matrix-valued functions in coordinate charts with respect to the partition of unity).
-We define the $C^{\infty}[Y, E]-$topology by the following.
+The following definition of smooth sections (of the pullback bundle) on the manifold $Y\times [0,2\pi]$ with boundary is applied to iso-trivial connections and related places.
+Please see Definition \ref{Def ab gauges and iso trivial} for example.
+In practice, the dummy notation ``$E$" below might be the endomorphism bundle of a specific $E$. \begin{Def} In conjunction with the finite open cover (coordinate chart of the bundle) as part of Definition \ref{Def isotrivial} of a Hermitian vector bundle, let $||\cdot||_{C^{k}[Y, E]}$ denote the $C^{k}-$norm of a section of the bundle $E\rightarrow Y$.
+It is defined as the weighted sum of the $C^{k}-$norms of the matrix-valued functions in coordinate charts with respect to the partition of unity.